giampaolo/giampaolo.github.io/content/blog/2023/recognize-connection-errors.rst

 note how this distinction is reflected in the UNIX errno_  code prefixes:
 `ECONN*` (connection errors) vs. `ENET*` (network errors).
 I've noticed `ENET*` errors usually occur on a DHCP renewal, or more in general when the Wi-Fi signal is weak or absent.
-Because this code runs on a moving cleaning robot connected to Wi-Fi, connection may become unstable when the robot gets far from the Access Point, so it's pretty common to bump into one these:
+Because this code runs on a cleaning robot which constantly moves around the house, connection can become unstable when the robot gets far from the Wi-Fi Access Point, so it's pretty common to bump into errors like these:

 ::